Genesiss Hospital Our Treatment Arrow icon pointing right

 Is RIRS better than ESWL?

 RIRS may be preferred when stones are not suitable for ESWL.
-The choice depends on stone size, location, and patient factors.
+The choice depends on stone size, location, and individual patient factors.

 Is RIRS painful?